Beginner Guide to Water Filtration

 - Trace contaminants.
 "Meets EPA standards" does not mean zero contaminants.
 It means levels are below legal limits.
 Those limits do not cover every substance (PFAS regulations are still evolving), and some people prefer an extra layer of protection — especially for lead from aging pipes, pharmaceutical residues, and agricultural chemicals.

 - Cost savings.
 If you are buying bottled water, a filter pays for itself in weeks.
-A family of four buying one 24-pack of water bottles per week spends over $800 per year.
-The cheapest pitcher filter in our catalog costs $23.64 upfront and $20-$40 per year in replacements.
+A family of four buying one 24-pack of water bottles per week spends hundreds of dollars per year.
+The cheapest pitcher filter in our catalog has a very low upfront cost and modest annual replacement expenses.

 The Four Filter Types You Need to Know